-Marc S. Ehrlich is a founding member of Reif Law Group, P.C., a boutique firm comprised of seasoned and accomplished professionals specializing in litigation and trial practice.
+Marc S. Ehrlich is a principal of Reif Law Group, P.C., a boutique firm comprised of seasoned and accomplished professionals specializing in litigation and trial practice.
 Mr. Ehrlich has extensive courtroom and appellate experience, and he has achieved favorable results for his clients in all phases of litigation, and on appeal.
 Mr. Ehrlich has a special focus on writs, post-trial motions and appeals.

 Mr. Ehrlich represents the firm’s clients in professional liability matters involving accountants and auditors, attorneys and law firms, architects and engineers, estate planners, financial professionals, insurance professionals (agents, agencies and issuers) and real estate professionals (auctioneers, agents, brokers, financiers, lenders and escrow officers) in professional negligence, breach of contract, breach of fiduciary duty and fraud lawsuits.